sephmission/aws-devops/Section Quizzes/10,000 Foot Quiz.md

 # Answers
 **1. AWS ________ allows organizations to do complex analysis on large volumes of data.**
 - ElastiCache
-- Correct Answer: **Correct Answer: Elastic Map Reduce**
+- :white_check_mark: Correct Answer: Elastic Map Reduce
 - Big Data Processing
 - EC2

 **2. What does an AWS Region consist of?**
 - A distinct location within a geographic area designed to provide high availability to a specific geography.
 - A collection of databases that can only be accessed from a specific geographic region.
-- Correct Answer: **An independent collection of AWS computing resources in a defined geography.**
+- :white_check_mark: An independent collection of AWS computing resources in a defined geography.
 - A console that gives you a quick, global picture of your cloud computing environment.

 **3. There are more Regions than Edge Locations.**
-- Correct Answer: **False**
+- :white_check_mark: False
 - True

 **4. How many regions are there on the AWS Platform?**
 - 14
-- Correct Answer: **16**` - As of February 2017, there are 16 AWS Regions.
-As this number will only increase over time, please refer to the AWS documentation for the most recent information.`
+- :white_check_mark: 16
 - 11
 - 15
+> - As of February 2017, there are 16 AWS Regions.
+As this number will only increase over time, please refer to the AWS documentation for the most recent information.

 **5. An AWS VPC is a component of which AWS family of services?**
 - Global Infrastructure
 - Database Services
-- Correct Answer: **Networking Services**
+- :white_check_mark: Networking Services
 - Compute Services

 **6. Amazon's data warehousing service is called Redshift.**
-- Correct Answer: **True**
+- :white_check_mark:  True
 - False

 **7. AWS's NoSQL product offering is known as ___________.**
-- Correct Answer: **DynamoDB**
+- :white_check_mark: DynamoDB
 - RDS
 - ElastiCache
 - MongoDB

 **8. Which statement best describes Availability Zones?**
-- Correct Answer: **Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.**
+- C:white_check_mark: Availability Zones are distinct locations within an AWS region that are engineered to be isolated from failures.
 - An Availability Zone is a restricted area designed specifically for creating Virtual Private Clouds.
 - An Availability Zone is a Content Distribution Network used to make content available to a certain geographic area.
 - Availability Zones are two zones containing compute resources that are designed to automatically maintain synchronized copies of each other's data.